Magalang: Sta Clara de Assisi Chapel

 This chapel is located in sitio Tambacan in San Francisco, Magalang.
 The chapel, where the second class relic of Saint Claire of Assisi is enshrined.
 The relic is composed of small piece of veil used by the saint.
 The chapel is open during Thursdays.

 Banal a Bunduk, Dalan ning Krus

 This iconic site was born due to the efforts of Soroptimist International of Magalang.
 The site is located in sitio Orchard, barrio Ayala, Magalang; in the rolling foothills of Mt.
 Arayat.
 This site is composed of life sized images of 14 stations of the cross of Christ.
 It is favorite destination of pilgrims and devotees during Holy Week.

-Economy

-Fishpond owners in Pampanga source their fingerlings (tilapia) from producers in this town, it's well known for its confectionaries (sweets) particularly the incomparable pastilla de leche, a popular item for gift-giving and a table dessert on fiestas and social gatherings.
-Magalang sweets are distinct in their unique taste because of the quality of the milk from water buffalo (carabao) that feed on green grass growing on the fresh well-irrigated pastureland of the agricultural section of the town.
-And large amount of land is Corn or Rice Grain.

 Government

 Magalang is part of the 1st Congressional District of Pampanga.

 Local government

 Like other towns in the Philippines, Magalang is governed by a mayor and vice mayor who are elected to three-year terms.
 The mayor is the executive head and leads the town's departments in executing the Sangguniang Bayan's ordinances and improving public services.
 The vice mayor heads a legislative council consisting of councilors, as members.